rohan-g0re/Hack_RU_EDU_Visualizer/docs/traversal_process_documentation.md

 ## Conclusion

 The VizKidd codebase is well-structured with clear separation of concerns and modern development practices.
-The traversal process successfully identified all "Nous.AI" references and provided comprehensive understanding of the architecture.
+The traversal process successfully identified all "VizKidd" references and provided comprehensive understanding of the architecture.
 The application is ready for architectural changes with minimal risk to existing functionality.

 **Key Takeaways:**
 - All branding references are in UI layer only